caluml/worst-java-ever/README.md

 * Add misleading comments
 * Use Exceptions to move data around/as part of the execution flow
 * Go all "enterprise" on it
+* Splash the lambdas and functional programming everywhere

 Basically, make it look as horrible as possible.<br>
 Do everything you shouldn't.<br>